 The reason this works so well is because EVERYONE loves talking about themselves, especially if the person they are talking to is genuinely interested – it’s flattering, and it will make her feel more confident, which means she’s more likely to be herself.
 Trust me, nothing will make a girl act weird like long pauses on the phone or awkward half-smiles across the breadbasket.

 Everyone has had that awkward text conversation that ends in a lame, ‘Going to bed… night’ at 8pm, or that date where the conversation stalled before your food had arrived at the table – and it probably had a whole lot to do with that fact that you had NO IDEA what questions to ask a girl to keep the conversation flowing.

 Sound familiar?
-Well, never fear – you don’t have to be a master of the art of conversation to think up great questions to ask a girl, you just have to know which questions will make you SEEM like a master, and then you’re set.
+Well, never fear – you don’t have to be a master of the art of conversation to think up what to ask a girl via text, you just have to know which questions will make you SEEM like a master, and then you’re set.

 Questions To Ask A Girl: Tips To Keep In Mind

 Here are a few tips that will keep the conversation flowing, or score a quick reply to your message.

 Think you’re ready to dive straight in?
 Read on.

 First things first – this is not a job interview.
 If she’s sweating in her seat, you’re going too tough.
 Likewise, if she hasn’t texted back, chances are she’s had a hard enough day at work and is sick of the endless interrogation!

 Make your questions fun, a little bit meaningless, and easy to answer in one or two sentences.
 If it’s anything that doesn’t fit into a text message, don’t ask.
 If it’s something that might lead to an argument (for example, her political affiliation, or her stance on environmental affairs), maybe leave it for a few more dates when you know how to argue with each other and kiss and make up (if that’s your thing).